 2) 9:00 p.m.
 Drinks @ Above Eleven Rooftop bar

 After you tantalized your tasting buds at the Ratchada Rot Fai Night Market, it’s time to unwind with a cocktail and a 180-degree panorama of Bangkok.
-I love this bar because it has a very vibrant atmosphere, great cocktails and really friendly staff.
+I love Above Eleven Rooftop bar because it has a very vibrant atmosphere, great cocktails, and really friendly staff.
 The music spans genres depending on the day of the week.
 If you’re lucky you might catch some live band playing.